About

 Local Artist Promotion

-Our social media accounts and Opportunities page announces our members’ shows and classes free of charge.
+Our social media accounts, monthly newsletter, Directory and Events page announces our members’ shows and classes free of charge.

 What We Do